AutherOrg/auther-api/README.md

 + to is the recipient email address
 + text is the message in text format
 + result is either success or an error message

+## Customization

+See .env.example and adapt your .env

 ## General discussion, installation and configuration help